Aspidostemon: Ecology

 Aspidostemon species have the large trees characteristic of rainforest in montane laurel forest habitats in Madagascar and nearby islands and restricted to this region.
 They belong to an ancient isolated Gondwanian element of Laurales.
 A great number of species are in danger of extinction due to overexploitation as timber extraction and loss of habitat.

 They are leafy canopy trees with erect or spreading branches.
 They grow to heights of up to 25 m, or some species to 40 m.
 Their stout trunks are up to 1 m in diameter.
 The genus is easily recognizable by its bark which is soft and cheese-like.
 The thick, leathery leaves are dark green.
 The leaves are glossy laurel type.

 The leaves of Aspidostemon species are not infrequently acuminate, with an acumen folded into a short tube.
 On opening a few of these inrolled apices, egg cases similar to those found in leaf domatia are found; epiphyllous hepatics were also found.
 These inrolled apices apparently function as domatia and shelter mites that clean the leaves.

 The fruit is an important food source for birds, usually from specialized genera.
-Birds eat the whole fruit and regurgitate or defecate the seeds intact, expanding the seeds in the best conditions for germination (ornitochory).
+Birds eat the whole fruit and regurgitate or defecate the seeds intact, expanding the seeds in the best conditions for germination (ornithochory).
 In some species, seed dispersal is carried out by mammals.